Frequently Asked Questions

 HOW many courses are there in the GC Programme?

 The GC Programme currently comprises of FOUR short courses and one credit-bearing course within the Faculty of Engineering and the Built Environment (EBE).
-The four short courses are Global Debates, Local Voices (GC1), a workshop series; Service, Citizenship and Social Justice (GC2), a community engagement course; Voluntary Community Service (GC3), 60 hours of self-organized community service with a recognised organisation; and Active Citizenship through Deliberation and Dialogue (GC4), a 2018 pilot short course that considers students' interactions with and identity within social justice issues.
+The four short courses are Global Debates, Local Voices (GC1), a workshop series; Citizenship & Social Justice: Activism, Service and Social Change (GC2), a community engagement course; Voluntary Community Service (GC3), 50 hours of self-organized community service with a recognised organisation; and Active Citizenship through Deliberation and Dialogue (GC4), a 2018 pilot short course that considers students' interactions with and identity within social justice issues.
 The credit-bearing course is Social Infrastructures (END1019L), a course on engaging with community for change.

 WHO can do the courses?